-Xavier: I could not have said it any better.
+Lysander: I could not have said it any better.

-Xavier is running through another simulation inside Earth 2.0 that takes him forward 100 years.
+Lysander is running through another simulation inside Earth 2.0 that takes him forward 100 years.
 He’s testing the limits of the simulation when he notices a major anomaly within the data access logs of the simulation.
-Someone, or something, has been attempting to access the DNA records that are used for uniquely identifying each human being now living within Earth 2.0 as well as the DNA records Xavier Labs has been receiving as part of the asteroid entitlement program.
+Someone, or something, has been attempting to access the DNA records that are used for uniquely identifying each human being now living within Earth 2.0 as well as the DNA records X Labs has been receiving as part of the asteroid entitlement program.